-I saw this film twice at the cinema, as I did with the first two ‘Hobbit’ films.
-The first time was with my best mate Stephen from school before Christmas 2014 and then with my parents on New Year’s Eve in 2014.
-It was a thrill to see this film at the cinema as I’ve enjoyed seeing ‘The Hobbit’ trilogy.
+I saw this film twice at the cinema, as I did with the first two ‘Hobbit’ movies.
+The first time was with my best mate Stephen from school before Christmas 2014.
+The second was with my parents on New Year’s Eve 2014.
+It was a thrill to see this film at the cinema as I’ve enjoyed ‘The Hobbit’ trilogy a lot.

 ‘The Battle of Five Armies’ was originally released on DVD and Blu-ray on 1 disc.
 I wanted to have the five-disc Extended Edition containing new extra footage and 9 hours of special features.
-I had the Extended Edition DVD of this movie given to me by my best mate Stephen as a Christmas present.
+I had the Extended Edition DVD of the movie given to me by my best school mate Stephen for Christmas 2015.

 DISC 1 + DISC 2 – EXTENDED EDITION

 They soon arrive at Erebor, where the ancient dwarf kingdom now belongs to Thorin and the dwarves.
-The the kingdom of Erebor is majestic and impressive as it should even in its ruined state.
+The kingdom of Erebor is so majestic and impressive as it should be even in its ruined state.

-But something has gone badly wrong, as Richard Armitage as Thorin has been quickly overcome by the corrupting power of gold.
-Thorin becomes sick with wealth as he loves the treasure in Erebor.
+But something has gone badly wrong.
+Richard Armitage as Thorin has been quickly overcome by the corrupting power of gold.
+Thorin becomes sick with wealth since he is in love the treasure in Erebor.

 Because of Smaug’s dragon-influence, the gold is beyond measure, beyond sorrow and beyond grief.
-It changes Thorin’s personality as he becomes selfish, cruel and dishonourable even among his kin.
+It changes Thorin’s personality, as he becomes selfish, cruel and dishonourable even among his kind.

 This worries his friends like Ken Stott as Balin and Martin Freeman as Bilbo who see the change in Thorin.
 The dwarves are cruelly made to find the Arkenstone, the king’s jewel amongst the treasure.

 Bilbo however has the Arkenstone in his possession which he keeps hidden from Thorin.
-He’s uncertain whether to give it back to Thorin, as it could make his sickness for gold and power worse.
+He’s uncertain whether to give it back to Thorin, as it could make his sickness for gold and power go bad.

-The mysterious Necromancer in ‘The Hobbit’ has been revealed to Sauron, the Dark Lord of Mordor.
-Sauron forged the One Ring to control the rings of power including for the elves; dwarves and men.
+The mysterious Necromancer in ‘The Hobbit’ has been revealed as Sauron, the Dark Lord of Mordor.
+Sauron forged the One Ring to control the rings of power, including for the elves; dwarves and men.

-Back at Erebor, Thorin and his company block up the gate to the dwarf kingdom.
-Bard comes to ask Thorin to honour his word to help the people of Lake-Town by sharing the treasure.
+Back at Erebor, Thorin and his Company block up the gates to the dwarf kingdom.
+Bard comes to ask Thorin to honour his word and help the people of Lake-Town by sharing the treasure.
 Thorin refuses.

 When this happens, Bard and the Lake-Town’s men form an alliance with the Mirkwood elves led by Lee Pace as King Thranduil.
 They demand Thorin make peace with them or else war will be declared.

-But Thorin has already prepared, as he calls for the aid of the dwarf armies led by his cousin Billy Connolly as Dain Ironfoot.
-Dain leads the attack first with the dwarves fighting the elves at Erebor.
+But Thorin has already prepared, as he calls for the aid of the dwarf armies led by his cousin, Billy Connolly as Dain Ironfoot.
+Dain leads the dwarves as they fight the elves outside the gates of Erebor.

-The battle scene with the dwarves and elves are brand-new in the DVD and was so unexpected.
+The battle scenes with the dwarves and elves are brand-new in the Extended Edition of the film.
 This is before the orc armies led by Azog the Defiler come to attack and fight the dwarves; elves and men.

 Disc 2 begins with Thorin slowly realising the sickness he has over his obsession with gold.
-He comes out of it, and Thorin with his company of dwarves joining him, go out to join and fight in the battle.
+He comes out of it as Thorin and his company of dwarves go out and join fighting in the battle against the orcs.

 Thranduil gets to demonstrate his fearsome fighting during the battle, but he’s clearly selfish and refuses to help the dwarves.
-There’s a tense moment when Tauriel refuses to let Thranduil leave.
+There is this tense moment when Tauriel refuses to let Thranduil leave.

-There are some very intense fight scenes when Tauriel tries to rescue Kili (Aidan Turner) with his brother Fili (Dean O’Gorman).
-The dwarves fall in a trap when they try to stop the orcs at Ravenhill.
+There are also some very intense fight scenes when Tauriel tries to rescue Aidan Turner as Kili with his brother Dean O’Groman as Fili.
+The dwarves fall into a trap when trying to stop orcs at Ravenhill.

 Thorin chooses to go to Ravenhill to stop the orcs led by Azog the Defiler.
 Thorin is the King under the Mountain by this point and is willing to sacrifice his own life to save his people and his kingdom.

-Soon the eagles come to help in the battle, with Radagast the Brown and Beorn (Mikael Persbrandt).
-Beorn gets to fight the orcs in the battle when he transforms into the ferocious bear that he can be.
+Soon the eagles come to help in the battle.
+Radagast the Brown comes as well with Mikael Persbrandt as Beorn who fights the orcs in battle, as he transforms into the ferocious bear he can be.

-As well as orcs fighting in the battle, there also trolls; wargs and bats as their deadly war machines.
+As well as orcs fighting in the battle, there are also trolls; wargs and bats and their deadly war machines.
 The orcs are led by Azog the Defiler and his ‘son’ Bolg.
-Both are very merciless and brutal in battle.
+Both are very merciless and brutal.

 The story ends on a sad note, as Thorin fights Azog to the bitter end on Ravenhill.
 Both Thorin and Azog kill each other in combat and there’s an emotional farewell between Thorin and Bilbo Baggins.

-Legolas bids farewell to his father Thranduil as he can no longer return to Mirkwood.
+Legolas bids farewell to his father Thranduil, as he can no longer return to Mirkwood.
 Thranduil advises Legolas to go and befriend a Dunedain ranger of the north named ‘Strider’.
-Who’s he then?!
+Who is he then?!

 The DVD special features of ‘The Battle of the Five Armies’ are as follows.
 On Discs 1 and 2, there’s ‘the fillmmakers’ commentary’.
 On Disc 1, there’s the ‘New Zealand: Home of Middle-Earth – Part 3’ featurette as well as three trailers.
 The featurette is a great insight into the locations of ‘The Hobbit’.